open-runtime/structured_args/README.md

   This is more extended text that can be put into its own section.
 ```

-## Command Execution
+### Sub-Command Example

 More complex command line applications often times have commands.
-These commands
+These commands then also have options of their own.
-then also have options of their own. `SmartArg` accomplishes this very easily:
+`SmartArg` accomplishes this very easily:

 ```dart
 import 'package:smart_arg_fork/smart_arg_fork.dart';